-Another key distinction in lead generation is made by comparing outbound vs. inbound marketing channels.
+Another key distinction in b2b online lead generation is made by comparing outbound vs. inbound marketing channels.

 Inbound marketing is a great way to get people interested in products or services by educating them with valuable content resources like case studies, reports, white papers, video marketing, etc.